How to choose a school scale

 For high school chemistry, a balance with sensitivity of 0.1 gram or 0.01 gram is needed to weigh chemicals.
 A less sensitive balance, like those listed above, is usually adequate for most other high school applications (such as physics).

-triple beam balance, ideal for chemistrytriple-beam balance is the best all-around mechanical balance with good sensitivity and high capacity.
+A triple-beam balance is the best all-around mechanical balance with good sensitivity and high capacity.
 It is easy to use, even for younger children.
 The ‘ideal’ high school balance actually depends on the curriculum you will use.
 For example, a triple-beam with 0.1 g sensitivity is best for Bob Jones and Alpha Omega courses.

-digital scale is much faster and easier to use than a mechanical balance for weighing out small amounts of chemicals for chemistry.
+A digital scale is much faster and easier to use than a mechanical balance for weighing out small amounts of chemicals for chemistry.
 A 200 g digital balance with 0.01 gram accuracy will work for most labs.
 For physics, a high-capacity 2000 g digital balance will work well.
 A wide variety of digital balances are available from Home Science Tools – find one that best fits your budget and lab needs.